 - Easy to wear and remove

-Trekking shoes are a grade above hiking shoes.
-They are usually shoes with good ankle support:
+Trekking boots or shoes are a grade above hiking shoes.
+They are usually shoes with good ankle support.

 Where are they used:

-These shoes are made for trekking in various seasons and for trekking in different gradients.
+These shoes are made for trekking in various seasons and on different gradients.
 They are ideal for:

 - Longer treks, usually week-long treks